 2. A Chinese company wants to buy our goods

-Polish export to China is increasing every year, especially in the food industry, where companies are becoming very successful on the Chinese market.
+American export to China is increasing every year, especially in the food industry, where companies are becoming very successful in the Chinese market.
 When we participate in fairs in China or establish business contacts via the Internet, we should always remain cautious.

 This scam scheme, also known as “The Chinese Big Order Scam”, is very common.
 Every month we perform verifications of dozens of Chinese companies which committed this kind of fraud.

-Polish companies negotiate with swindlers for a certain period of time and the Chinese company agrees to all terms, including 100% advance payment.
-At the end of a very fast negotiation process, the Chinese partner invites the Polish company’s representatives to come to Xi’an to sign the commercial contract.
-When Polish entrepreneurs go to China, they are asked to split fictional notarial fees amounting to EUR 400 – 10.000.
-Of course these fees are fictional.
+American companies negotiate with swindlers for a certain period of time and the Chinese company agrees to all terms, including 100% advance payment.
+At the end of a very fast negotiation process, the Chinese partner invites the company’s representatives to come to Xi’an to sign the commercial contract.
+When USA entrepreneurs go to China, they are asked to split fictional notarial fees amounting to EUR 400 – 10.000.
+Of course, these fees are fictional.

 Many companies confirm that the scam followed this scenario.
-The Chinese insist on the fees being handed over in cash, in EUR or USD, and they do not agree to going to the notary nor to cover the payment even if the Polish party offers a discount for the ordered goods, the amount of which significantly exceeds the amount of the notary fees.
+The Chinese insist on the fees being handed over in cash, in EUR or USD, and they do not agree to go to the notary nor to cover the payment even if the American party offers a discount for the ordered goods, the amount of which significantly exceeds the amount of the notary fees.

 Verify Chinese companies.
 We need to remember that we should verify every new company we encountered in China, regardless of the way we entered into the business relationship.
 We can check not only whether it exists or not, and also if it is a manufacturer or intermediary, the number of the company’s employees, its bank accounts, when it was incorporated, how long it has existed and a lot more.